 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-From that point, they get a drivers license that holds a number of limitations, such specifying the hours of the day in which they can drive, how many passengers can be in the car, and completely limits them from any cell phone usage when they’re behind the wheel, even for hands free voice calls.
+From that point, they get a drivers license that holds a number of limitations, such as specifying the hours of the day in which they can drive, how many passengers can be in the car, and completely limits them from any cell phone usage when they’re behind the wheel, even for hands-free voice calls.

 My 16-year-old is a bit more than halfway through his permit process.
 Parents are required to ensure their child has 60 hours of driving practice, including 10 hours at night.
 We’ve blown through those 60 hours, and I’d like him to have 200 or more under his belt before he takes his driving test.